TypstDocumentation

 How do I use a command?

 Typst differentiates between markup mode and code mode.
-Markup mode is the default and where you can write text and use syntactic constructs like *stars for bold text*.
-Code mode is similar to other programming languages like Python and allows you to write code like 1 + 2 == 3.
+The default is markup mode, where you compose text and apply syntactic constructs such as *stars for bold text*.
+Code mode, on the other hand, parallels programming languages like Python, providing the option to input and execute segments of code.

 First, a rectangle: